rtfenter/AI-ML-UX-Systems-Series/README.md

 ---

 ## About This Repo

-This repository is the **central hub** for all AI & ML UX Systems work — writing, diagrams, prototypes, and conceptual models designed to demonstrate intelligence-system understanding to recruiters, hiring managers, and technical peers.
+This repository is the central hub for all AI & ML UX Systems work — diagrams, prototypes, and conceptual models that make model behavior, drift, retrieval, and reasoning legible through simple, interactive tools.

+---

+## Technologies Used

+These prototypes are intentionally lightweight:

+- HTML / CSS / JavaScript
+- GitHub Pages hosting
+- No backend required

+The goal is clarity: high-signal tools that communicate AI behavior, variation, and reasoning without infrastructure overhead.